Sensitivity to control signals in triphasic rhythmic neural systems: a comparative mechanistic analysis via infinitesimal local timing response curves: Phase-duration sensitivity

 Repeating similar arguments, we obtain

-Continuing in this way, we get a sequence of active phase times, bounded above or below as needed, and we can conclude that when subject to a static positive $d_1$ perturbation, $t_1^A$ increases while $t_2^A$ and $t_3^A$ decrease.
+Continuing in this way, we get a sequence of active phase times, which shows that the durations $t_1^A(k)$ will stay above the unperturbed $t_1^A(0)$ while $t_2^A(k), t_3^A(k)$ will stay below $t_2^A(0), t_3^A(0)$, respectively.
+We can conclude that when subject to a static positive $d_1$ perturbation, $t_1^A$ increases while $t_2^A$ and $t_3^A$ decrease.

 The decrease of $t_2^A$ and $t_3^A$ can also be obtained by a direct calculation.
 Consider the dynamics of cell 1, with active (silent) duration $t_1^A$ ($t_1^S$) and with $h_1$-coordinate ranging from $h_1^U$ to $h_1^D$.
 Assume that $t_1^A$ increases when $d_1$ is positively perturbed.
 As shown in Figure \ref{fig:SE_sketch_123}, the perturbation lowers $h_1^U$ and thus lowers $h_1^D$ as well.
 In the silent phase, the time of cell 1 from $h_1^D$ to $h_1^U$ is $t_1^S=t_2^A+t_3^A$, and thus, by approximating the ODE for $h_1$, we have